Position: Suzuki Flute Instructor

 Position Description

-The Brooklyn Conservatory of Music (BKCM) seeks a part-time instructor in violin with a growth mindset and eagerness to learn to join BKCM’s Suzuki team of 25 faculty members in our robust program.
+The Brooklyn Conservatory of Music (BKCM) seeks a part-time flute instructor with a growth mindset and eagerness to learn.
+Join BKCM’s Suzuki team of 29 faculty in our robust program.

-BKCM Suzuki comprises 250 students across seven instruments, with an additional 50+ students in our Suzuki Early Childhood Education (SECE) classes.
+BKCM Suzuki comprises 253 students across seven instruments, and an additional 40 students in our Suzuki Early Childhood Education classes and Suzuki Bridges classes.

-For either role, it will be possible to expand the schedule in subsequent school years, as well as to add summer teaching hours.
-Leadership positions within the Suzuki program and other job growth opportunities may become available.
+For this role, it will be possible to expand the schedule in subsequent school years, as well as to add summer teaching hours, and camp teaching.
+Leadership positions within the Suzuki program and other job growth opportunities may also become available.

 Salary